msztolcman/subst/README.md

 * improvements to handling different encodings
 * exit code give us info about there was any changes
-* improvements to pylintrc, Makefile
+* added switch --expand-wildcards
-* config for tox
+* added -V switch as an alias for --verbose
 * fixes and improvements in built-in help
 * fixed bug with changing new-line characters from dos to unix (issue #5)
 * fixed bug with bad interpretation of -t param (issue #4)
 * fixed bug with using subst on Windows (issue #2)
+* using singular form in verbose mode when it's required
 * many refactorings
+* improvements to pylintrc, Makefile
+* config for tox
 * marked as compatible with Python 3.5 and 3.6

 ### v0.4.0